 For instance, you can ask your audience members how they feel, on a 5-point scale, about something.
 For example: How up-to-date do you feel regarding the changing face of cyber attacks on the industry?
 Or: Do you believe this new legislation will make cybersecurity compliance easier?

-Platforms to Make Your Conference Presentation Interactive
+Platforms to Help You Deliver an Interactive Conference Presentation

 Using powerful and emotive visual aids and audience involvement techniques has always been a great way to make your presentation interactive.
 But with presentation tech rapidly becoming more sophisticated, here are some platforms that you can use to bring your next conference presentation to life: